-If a holiday is observed while a permanent full-time employee is on sick, annual, or Section 2. other paid leave status, the employee will receive holiday pay and the day will not be charged against sick, annual, or other paid leave credits.
-If an employee is required to work on any of the holidays listed in Recommendation 8, Section 1, except the day after Thanksgiving, the employee shall be compensated at one and one-half times the employee's regular hourly rate of pay for all hours worked on said holiday.
-For work performed on the day after Thanksgiving, the employee shall be compensated at the employees regular hourly rate of pay for all hours worked on said holiday.
-The employee shall receive paid time off for all hours worked on a holiday up to a full shift as defined in Hours of Work, Recommendation 6.
-If a written request is received prior to or within 45 days after the holiday is worked, paid time off shall, subject to management's responsibility to maintain efficient operations, be scheduled and granted as requested by the employee, prior to the holiday or within the 120 calendar day period succeeding the holiday.
-If the Employer does not schedule such paid time off in accordance with the employee's request, or at some other time prior to the completion of the 120 calendar day period succeeding the holiday, the employee shall be compensated at the employee's regular rate of pay in lieu of such paid time off.
+Section 2.
+If a holiday is observed while a permanent full-time Supervisor is on sick, annual, or other paid leave status, the Supervisor will receive holiday pay and the day will not be charged against sick, annual, or other paid leave credits.
+If a Supervisor is required to work on any of the holidays listed in Recommendation 8, Section 1, except the day after Thanksgiving, Martin Luther King Jr.'s Birthday, and Veterans' Day, the Supervisor shall be compensated at one and one-half times the Supervisor's regular hourly rate of pay for all hours worked on said holiday.
+For work performed on the day after Thanksgiving, Martin Luther King Jr.'s Birthday, and Veterans' Day, the Supervisor shall be compensated at the Supervisor's regular hourly rate of pay for all hours worked on said holidays.
+(Prior to July 1, 2013, Martin Luther King Jr.'s Birthday and Veterans' Day will be compensated at one and one-half times the Supervisor's regular hourly rate of pay for all hours worked on said holidays.)
+The Supervisor shall receive paid time off for all hours worked on a holiday up to a full shift as defined in Hours of Work, Recommendation 6.
+If a written request is received prior to or within 45 days after the holiday is worked, paid time off shall, subject to management's responsibility to maintain efficient operations, be scheduled and granted as requested by the Supervisor, prior to the holiday or within the 120 calendar day period succeeding the holiday.
+If the Employer does not schedule such paid time off in accordance with the Supervisor's request, or at some other time prior to the completion of the 120 calendar day period succeeding the holiday, the Supervisor shall be compensated at the Supervisor's regular rate of pay in lieu of such paid time off.

 Section 3.
-A permanent employee separated from the service of the Employer for any reason prior to taking paid time off earned by working a holiday listed in Section 1, shall be compensated in lump sum for any unused paid time off the employee has accumulated up to time of separation.
+A permanent Supervisor separated from the service of the Employer for any reason prior to taking paid time off earned by working a holiday listed in Section 1, shall be compensated in lump sum for any unused paid time off the Supervisor has accumulated up to time of separation.

-Effective as soon as practically and legally possible, the Commonwealth will adopt a taxqualified Leave Payout Plan.
-All employees who attain age 55 before or during the calendar year they separate from service after adoption of the Leave Payout Plan shall have the leave payouts otherwise payable for accumulated and unused Annual Leave, Personal Leave, Compensatory Leave, Holiday Leave and Sick Leave, up to the maximum allowable by law, deposited in an account in the employee's name, provided however that if the total amount of leave payout is \$5000 or less, this amount shall be paid to the employee in cash.
-Amounts in excess of the maximum allowable amount will be paid to the employee in cash.
+Effective as soon as practically and legally possible, the Commonwealth will adopt a tax-qualified Leave Payout Plan.
+All Supervisors who attain age 55 before or during the calendar year they separate from service after adoption of the Leave Payout Plan shall have the leave payouts otherwise payable for accumulated and unused Annual Leave, Personal Leave, Compensatory Leave, Holiday Leave and Sick Leave, up to the maximum allowable by law, deposited in an account in the Supervisor's name, provided however that if the total amount of leave payout is \$5000 or less, this amount shall be paid to the Supervisor in cash.
+Amounts in excess of the maximum allowable amount will be paid to the Supervisor in cash.

 Section 4.
-Whenever the Employer declares a special holiday or part holiday for all employees under the Employer's jurisdiction, all permanent employees who are required to work on the day on which such holiday hours occur shall receive time off with pay for all hours worked up to the number of hours in the employee's normal work shift if a full holiday is declared, or up to a pro rata share of the normal work shift if a partial holiday is declared.
-The Employer shall have the option of paying the employees their regular hourly rate of pay in lieu of such equivalent time off with pay.
+Whenever the Employer declares a special holiday or part holiday for all employees under the Employer's jurisdiction, all permanent Supervisors who are required to work on the day on which such holiday hours occur shall receive time off with pay for all hours worked up to the number of hours in the Supervisor's normal work shift if a full holiday is declared, or up to a pro rata share of the normal work shift if a partial holiday is declared.
+The Employer shall have the option of paying the Supervisors their regular hourly rate of pay in lieu of such equivalent time off with pay.